Great Ming Treasure Note

 A printing plate used for the production of 1 guàn banknotes.

-The Great Ming Treasure Note also wasn't backed by any forms of hard currency or reserves and the government never set any limitations on their production.
-These circumstances all lead to the paper currency of the Ming dynasty to start suffering from inflation, in the year 1376 new legislation was introduced to remove older more worn out notes from circulation by having them replaced for new banknotes at the cost of a fee known as "Gongmofei" (工墨費, gōng mò fèi) which was set at 30 wén per paper note.
-However, in the year 1380 a new law restricted the replacement of paper notes which were unreadable, this caused the people to accept these older banknotes at reduced value, during this time the government stopped accepting worn out banknotes and in some cases didn't even accept banknotes which frustrated the people.
-During this period the government of the Ming dynasty only threw more banknotes on the market in various forms such as military salaries (軍餉, jūn xiǎng),[13] while they themselves hardly accepted or replaced any existing paper money causing the people to lose trust in the Great Ming Treasure Note.
-In the year 1380, the Imperial Secretariat was abolished, and the Ministry of Revenue (戶部, hù bù) was made responsible for the manufacture of the Great Ming Treasure Note paper notes, the Ministry of Works (工部, gōng bù) for that of the copper-alloy Hongwu Tongbao cash coins.[14]
-In the year 1389 the government of the Ming dynasty released treasury notes with lower denominations "as a help to the people" (以便民用) and improve internal trade, these were the denominations of 10, 20, 30, 40, and 50 wén and depicted unstrung cash coins.
+The Great Ming Treasure Note was not backed by any forms of hard currency or reserves and the government never set any limitations on their production.
+These circumstances led to the paper currency of the Ming dynasty to suffer from inflation.
+In the year 1376 new legislation was introduced to remove worn out notes from circulation and replace them with new banknotes at the cost of a fee known as "Gongmofei" (工墨費, gōng mò fèi) which was set at 30 wén per paper note.
+However, in the year 1380 a new law restricted the replacement of paper notes which were unreadable which caused the people to accept these older banknotes at reduced value.
+During this time the government stopped accepting worn out banknotes and in some cases did not accept banknotes which frustrated the people.
+During this period the government of the Ming dynasty issued more banknotes to the market in various forms such as military salaries (軍餉, jūn xiǎng),[13] while they themselves hardly accepted or replaced any existing paper money causing the people to lose trust in the Great Ming Treasure Note.
+In the year 1380, the Imperial Secretariat was abolished, and the Ministry of Revenue (戶部, hù bù) was made responsible for the manufacture of the Great Ming Treasure Note paper notes, and the Ministry of Works (工部, gōng bù) for that of the copper-alloy Hongwu Tongbao cash coins.[14]
+In 1389 the Ming government released treasury notes with lower denominations "as a help to the people" (以便民用) and improve internal trade, these were the denominations of 10, 20, 30, 40, and 50 wén and depicted unstrung cash coins.
 Under the reign of the Yongle Emperor the Great Ming Treasure Note was fixed to be the exclusive valid paper money for the rest of the dynasty and because of this the paper currency of the Ming would see no further alterations or reforms.

 The Bank of England planted a small stand of mulberry trees as an homage to these banknotes in the 1920s.[12]